 - Mexican: full bodied, rich and smoky

-My preference is Tahitian or Madagascar Bourbon vanilla beans.
-Their flavor profile is perfect for cooking and baking, it and does not overpower.
+My preference is Tahitian Vanilla Beans (Grade B).
+The flavor is versatile and it does not overpower.

 Another important factor to consider is cost.
 Vanilla beans are pricey!
 To save a few bucks, Native Vanilla has some bulk price options (i.e. 10 vanilla beans for $12.99 with free shipping!).